Home Health How to Request Medical Records

 • Ease management of insurance claims and coverage.

 The Health Insurance Portability and Accountability Act, or HIPAA, guarantees that your medical records stay private until you give someone written permission to view or possess them.
-Patients typically give their health insurance company access to records to ensure it pays their claims, for example.
+For example, patients typically give their health insurance company access to records to ensure it pays their claims.

 Requesting Your Medical Records

-You can request your medical records via your health care provider’s online patient portal, ask for copies of your records in person at your doctor’s office or put the request to your provider in an email or letter.
-Your doctor’s office manager or an insurance company representative can identify every document in your file so that you can ask for specific documentation.
+You can request your medical records through your health care provider’s online patient portal, in person at your doctor’s office or via email or letter.
+Your doctor’s office manager or an insurance company representative can identify every document in your file, which allows you to ask for specific paperwork rather than all records when necessary.

-If you had a surgery that required an implant, for example, such as knee replacement surgery or hernia surgery, your operative or surgical notes contain information about the model and brand of the implant.
+For example, if you had surgery that required an implant, such as knee replacement or hernia mesh surgery, your operative or surgical notes contain information about the implant’s model and brand.
 This is important information for recalls or if you need to file a lawsuit because of a faulty device.

 Steps to Getting Medical Records